elsampsa/cutefront/docs/fullstack.rst

 .. image:: images/fullstack.png

-An on-line demo is available `here <https://elsampsa.github.io/cutefront/app.html>`_
+An on-line demo is available `here <https://elsampsa.github.io/cutefront/app.html>`_.
+It uses a mock data source (see below) instead of an actual backend.

 Datasources
 -----------